harrypmdev/forest-exploration/README.md

 **Flee Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'flee' command when in battle to attempt movement to a nearby area.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
+- This ensures that user's who encounter multiple powerful enemies can continue playing the game without dying.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- The 'flee' command moves the player in a random direction, and has a chance of failing.
+This provides an incentive to stay and fight enemies, making the user experience all aspects of the game and creating a better UX.

 <details>
 <summary> Flee Command Screenshot </summary>